Google-design/cyclistic-bike-analysis/README.md

 - Start and end timestamps
 - Start and end station names
 - Rider type (casual vs. member)
-- Demographic info (gender, birth year — 2019 only)
+- Demographic info (gender, birth year — 2019 only, and latitudes and longtitudes on 2020 only)

 ---

 ## 🧼 Data Cleaning & Preparation

 **Tools Used:**
+- Spreadsheets
 - RStudio
 - BigQuery (SQL-based transformations)
 - Tableau (for dashboards)